msvolenski/virtual-agora/Linguakit-master/README.md

 >Gamallo, P., González, I. 2012.
 DepPattern: A Multilingual Dependency Parser, Demo Session of the International Conference on Computational Processing of the Portuguese Language (PROPOR 2012) , April 17-20, Coimbra, Portugal.

-#### PoS tagging and NEC
+#### PoS tagging, NEC and Coreference Resolution

 >Garcia, M. and Gamallo, P. 2015.
 Yet another suite of multilingual NLP tools, Symposium on Languages, Applications and Technologies (SLATE 2015) p.
 81-90.
-ISBN 978-84-606-8762-7
+ISBN 978-84-606-8762-7.

+>Garcia, M., 2016.
+Incorporating Lexico-semantic Heuristics into Coreference Resolution Sieves for Named Entity Recognition at Document-level.
+In Proceedings of the 10th edition of the Language Resources and Evaluation Conference (LREC 2016), Portorož: 3357-3361.

 >Abuín, José Manuel, Juan Carlos Pichel, Tomás Fernández Pena, Pablo Gamallo e Marcos Garcia (2014).
 Perldoop: Efficient Execution of Perl Scripts on Hadoop Clusters, IEEE International Conference on Big Data (IEEE Big Data 2014).

+>Garcia, M. and Gamallo, P. 2014.
+An Entity-Centric Coreference Resolution System for Person Entities with Rich Linguistic Information.
+In Proceedings of COLING 2014, the 25th International Conference on Computational Linguistics: Technical Papers, Dublin: 741-752.

 >Gamallo P., Garcia, M. (2011) A Resource-Based Method for Named Entity Extraction and Classification , Lecture Notes in Computer Science, vol. 7026 , Springer-Verlag, 610-623.
 ISNN: 0302-9743

 #### Sentiment analysis